wy2136/xaddon/README.md

 # xaddon
-A collection of xarray-based tools often used in atmospheric, ocean and climate science.
+A collection of lightly xarray-wrapped functions that are often used in atmospheric, ocean and climate science.

 ## example